Skip to main content

 The center-north

-Along the northern part of the coast, at least down to the latitude of Dakar, there's a cool sea current which lowers the temperature of the coastal towns by a few degrees, compared with inland areas.
+Along the northern part of the coast, at least down to the latitude of Dakar, a cool sea current flows, which lowers the temperature of the coastal towns by a few degrees, compared with inland areas.

 Saint-Louis